 by Paul Trapp and Stephen Davis, coauthors of “Prep for Success: The Entrepreneur’s Guide to Achieving Your Dreams“

-Establish a winning culture.
+Establishing a culture.

-In 2016, Stephen Davis and Paul Trapp launched Federal Conference, Inc., which provided professional event planning and management services to the government and commercial marketplaces.
+In 2016, Davis and Paul Trapp launched Federal Conference, Inc., which provided professional event planning and management services to the government and commercial marketplaces.
 Federal Conference, Inc., twice was a two-time Inc. 500 award recipient and executes over 3,000 events annually around the world.
-They are coauthors of “Prep for Success: The Entrepreneur’s Guide to Achieving Your Dreams“.
+They are coauthors of “Prep for Success: The Entrepreneur’s Guide to Achieving Your Dreams“